MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 ## Find some settings and learn more about each setting

 There are thousands of settings available in the settings catalog.
-To help find the settings you want, you can use the search and filter features in the settings catalog, and use Copilot to get more information about each setting.
+To help find the settings you want, you can use the search and filter features in the settings catalog.
+If you use Copilot, then you can get more Copilot-generated information about each setting.

 # [Search and filter](#tab/sc-search-filter)